pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 }
 ```

+Start the game.
+Yes, there's a bug.

-But you won't be able to test it yet.
-Disabling the _MoveScript_ as a negative effect: the player never reaches the enemies as they're all moving along:
+Disabling the "MoveScript" as a negative effect: The player never reaches the enemies as they're all moving with the `3 - Foreground` layer scrolling:

 [ ![camera_moving_along_gif][camera_moving_along_gif]][camera_moving_along_gif]

+_Remember: we've added a "ScrollingScript" to this layer in order to move the camera along with the player._

-I see a simple solution: move the _ScrollingScript_ from the layer to the player!
+But there is a simple solution: move the "ScrollingScript" from the `3 - Foreground` layer to the player!

 Why not after all?
-The only thing that is moving in the layer is him, and the script is not specific to a kind of object.
+The only thing that is moving in this layer is him, and the script is not specific to a kind of object.

+Push the "Play" button and observe: It works.

+1. Enemies are disabled until they spawn (i.e., until the camera reaches their positions).
-It works, enemies are static and invincible until they spawn.
-Then they disappear when they reach the end of the camera.
-Click to see a gif:
+2. Then they disappear when they are outside the camera.

 [ ![Enemy spawn][enemy_spawn] ][enemy_spawn_gif]

+_(Click on the image to see what happens)_

 ## Keeping the player in the camera bounds